Garden Word of the Day

 Cut open the crown or below ground area of the plant, to see if sunken brown lesions or reddish flecks are present.
 Then, look closely at the roots.
 Infected plants will have reddish brown, elliptical lesions on the storage roots.
 Feeder roots will probably rotted off completely, though any remaining tendrils will have the same reddish brown discoloration seen elsewhere.

 Unfortunately, these fungi can survive in the soil indefinitely, and they are found pretty much everywhere.
 The disease is often spread as infected soil is moved from place to place on shoes, tools, and equipment.
 It can also be carried on seeds, which is why choosing reliable seed sources is so important.
 This disease can occur anywhere underground.
 Very often, insect feeding creates points of entry for these fungi.
 Asparagus miners are a common culprit.

 Controlling Fusarium crown and root rot

 Environmental conditions that keep plants healthy also improve their ability to prevent these fungi from entering in the first place, so avoid water stress and feed plants regularly with top dressings of aged compost.
 [Asparagus plants are very heavy feeders.]

 Remember, perennial asparagus can provide you with many years of delicious spring and autumn spears, so don’t let these pathogens stop you from trying to grow your own!

 No, we are not discussing a breakfast cereal.

-Frosted scale is a soft scale pest of walnuts.
+Frosted scale (Parthenolecanium pruinosum) is a soft scale pest of walnuts.
 If you have a walnut tree (and why wouldn’t you), scale insect pests can be a major problem.
 These sap-sucking pests also feed on stone fruits, such as apricot and peach, along with apples, pears, raspberries, grapes, pistachio, roses, laurel, birch, locust, sycamore and elm, spreading disease as they go.